ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

     220 PLOT 131,91: DRAW OVER 1;sx,sy: REM rub out old hand 230 LET t1=t: GO TO 120

 The internal clock that this method uses should be accurate to about 0.01% (approx 10 seconds per day) so long as the +3 is simply running the program.
-However, when you use the `BEEP` statement (described in [part 19 of this chapter](#part19)) or operate the disk drive or any peripheral attached to the +3 (e.g. a printer or second disk drive), the internal clock stops temporarily, losing time.
+However, when you use the `BEEP` statement (described in [part 19 of this chapter](#part19)) or operate the disk drive or any peripheral attached to the +3 (eg. a printer or second disk drive), the internal clock stops temporarily, losing time.

 The numbers `PEEK 23674`, `PEEK 23673`, and `PEEK 23672` are held inside the +3 and used for counting in 50ths of a second.
 Each is between 0 and 255 and they gradually increase through all the numbers from 0 to 255; after 255 they drop straight back to 0.